weina1117/weina1117.github.io/_posts/2016-12-8-CSAPP-Chapter3.md

 3.6 Control
 ----------

-Two basic mechanisms for implementing conditional behavior: it test data value and then alter either control flow or data flow based on the results of the tests.
+Two basic mechanisms for implementing conditional behavior: it test data value (just test, not a real compute) and then alter either control flow or data flow based on the results of the tests.

 ##### Condition Codes